 The Stanley Parable features a lot of different endings.
 The choices you make in the game will have an impact on how the story branches out and which ending you’ll experience.
 The narrator will often guide you and tell you what to do, but it’s up to you to decide whether you’ll listen to him.

-What Remains of Edith Finch is categorized as an adventure video game.
+What Remains of Edith Finch is technically an adventure video game.
 Upon its release, many critics called it a great example of games as an art form.
-It received near-perfect scores from several publications.
+It got near-perfect scores from several publications.

-The game was developed by Giant Sparrow and released in 2017.
+Giant Sparrow released the game in 2017.
 It’s available for Windows, PlayStation 4, PlayStation 5, Xbox Series X/S, Xbox One, and Nintendo Switch.
 There’s also a version of the game made for iOS devices.

-You play as a character whose identity is a mystery carrying the journal of a person named Edith Finch.
+You play as an unknown character carrying the journal of a person named Edith Finch.
 The journal describes how Edith took a trip to Orcas Island to visit her ancestral home after being elsewhere for several years.
-This is when you start experiencing the story from the perspective of Edith.
+You then get to experience the story from the perspective of Edith.

 As you explore your ancestral home, you’ll experience the events leading to the death of each family member.
 You’ll also be on a mission to find out why you’re the only Finch that’s still alive.

 The tone and the gameplay for the story of each family member are different.
 The only thing the gameplay in the stories has in common is a first-person perspective.
 You can experience stories by interacting with memorials to different family members.

 While this game isn’t as puzzle-centric as other games like Superliminal, it’s still absolutely worth checking out.
 The story is truly gripping and dark, and the game itself is beautiful.

 If you’re into unusual narratives that are incredibly amusing and full of surprises, this game is perfect for you.